falcon-eyrie/falcon-fklab-extensions/docs/examples/ripple_detection.rst

   To avoid to assimilate it to a new ripple, an analysis lockout time, where the ripple detection is stopped in the ripple detector is triggered after each possible artefact times.

+  - processor: stimulation_trigger [EventDelayed]
-  These times can be set before the  experimentation via the option called "analysis lockout time" in the stimulation trigger by giving both the duration and a list of times (starting to +0 equal the start of the stimulation) where the lockout should occurs.
+  - options: analysis lockout time/period and start_time (starting to +0 equal the start of the stimulation)

 Ripple detection schema in delayed mode:

 .. image:: ../images/ripple_lockout.png
    :width: 80%

 .. note::